-Children’s Hospitals and Clinics of Minnesota’s apnea program includes pediatric specialists who understand the science behind a baby’s breathing process.
+Children’s Minnesota’s apnea program includes pediatric specialists who understand the science behind a baby’s breathing process.

 Our team of pulmonary, neonatology and nurse experts provides comprehensive evaluations, family education, ongoing management and support to families of infants diagnosed with apnea or gastroesophageal reflux (GER), a regurgitation of food that can interfere with breathing.

 Although short pauses in breathing or irregular breathing may be normal in some infants, prolonged breathlessness is not.
 There are many reasons why babies periodically pause in their breathing, including premature birth, seizure disorders or congenital conditions that affect their respiration process.

 No matter what the origin, even a single interruption in a baby’s breathing process can cause a parent’s breath to stop, too.
 That’s why our team uses every medical tool currently available to help children keep breathing.